 • Relevant technology, programs, and methods such as interactive media, video production, editing, digital design, and digital storytelling

-• Focused topic areas including website development, web programming, and content management systems for site development
+• Focused topic areas including website development, web programming, and learning systems for site development

 Best for: Individuals who would like to gain a comprehensive understanding of instructional design and go even further by studying programming and website development.